 What is the present dynamical state of Mars' mantle?

+These questions may be a bit abstract for an intro?

+Finish on some grand sweeping statement - how this contributes to mission goals.

 (WP1) The composition of sulfide and ferric iron content of Mars' deep mantle

+For each WP these intro paragraphs should identify

+1) why something is important

+2) what is currently missing / poorly constrained

+3) what you will do about it

+4) what the implications will be for the insight data.

+eg. Ignoring Fe3+ could have a large effect on interior models and lead to inaccurate interpretations of the InSight data.
+Urgently need to quantify effect of Fe3+ under Mars-like conditions.

+Some of them sound a bit like a summary at the moment

 Subsolidus phase relationships in simple chemical systems (for example, Na2O–CaO–FeO–MgO–Al2O3–SiO2/NCFMAS) are reasonably well understood over the potential range of Mars pressures, temperatures and compositions.
 However, models based on these phase relationships ignore the presence of Fe3+, which is predicted to increase markedly at high pressure.
 Densities, seismic velocities and the compositions of melts in Mars' deep mantle are all sensitive to redox state.
 This work package will include high pressure laboratory experiments designed to constrain the redox state of Mars' deep interior.